voxlz/kanjiken-kanjivg/my_code/kanji.md

 ### Drawn Radical simplification

 Some radicals are written differently from their unicode representation.
 Ex. 人, 八, 入 are all written with two sloped strokes, but the unicode representation is different.

 ### Custom radicals

 I have invented new radicals.
 This was due to not finding a good reduction of strokes with the available unicode characters.

 * ⿖ (amongus,  4 comps) : part of  薦,  鹿
 * ⿗ (drag-on,  5 comps) : part of 龍
+* ⿘ (torch,       3 comps) : part of 減, 幾, 歳, etc.
+* ⿙ (bridge,     2 comps) : part of 皿
+* ⿚ (??, 3 comps) : part of 皿

 ### Positional radicals